BecWardell/HonoursCode/descriptive_analysis_RW.txt

+# Rebecca Wardell
 # Representative code for descriptive analysis.
 All examples provided are shown for A. lumbricoides.
+# First created: June 2015
+# Last updated: 25/10/2015

 #Examples include:
+#----------------

 #1) Age Standardisation to create ASP for each village (Table 4.1.2)
+#------------------------------------------------------------------
+    #This code takes infection data, and stratifies infection data by three age groups (1-4, 5-19 and 20+ years) for each village.
+    #This process involves a for loop.
+The code also reads in data from the Manufahi 2010 census (standard population), and stratifies
+    #the standard population by the same three age groups.
+Once both of these files are created, another for loop is run to conduct direct age
+    #standardisation, this requires the 'ageadjust.direct' function from the epitools package.

 #2) Plots of ASP vs. continuous environmental variables (Figure 4.1.3 and Appendix C Figure C.1.1)
+#-------------------------------------------------------------------------------------------------
+    #This code employs a for loop to run through all of the defined continuous environmental variables of interest, and for each environmental variable
+    #outputs a scatter plot vs. A. lumbricoides ASP, a Pearson's r value, and also a p-value for linear regression.
+The r and p values are determined using
+    #the called function 'get_rp'.

 #3) Box and whisker plots and tests used for ASP vs. categorical environmental variables (Figure 4.1.4)
+#------------------------------------------------------------------------------------------------------
+    #For each land attribute variable versus A. lumbricoides ASP, the code conducts a Levene's test for homogeneity of Variance, a one-way ANOVA and post-hoc tests where
+    #necessary.
+The output for each of these steps for each of the variables in provided.
+Based upon this, boxplots of Ascaris ASP for each land
+    #attribute category are created, and statistical significance indicated.

 #### Preamble material ####